avamsykiran/ES6AndNode_14Jun2021_25Jun2021_11301330/README.md

         await

-            the await keywrd is used only inside an async function. it lets the async function wait until the all internal asynchonous operatiosn to complete.
+            the await keywrd is used only inside an async function, on a Promise object .
+            it lets the async function wait until the all internal asynchonous operatiosn to complete.